Diordany/c-example-bresenham/README.md

 # Conclusion

-For such a simple concept as drawing a line, the Bresenham algorithm turned out to be more complex than I initially thought, and I learned a lot during my the process of implementing it as a software renderer.
+For such a simple concept as drawing a line, the Bresenham algorithm turned out to be more complex than I initially thought, and I learned a lot during the process of implementing it as a software renderer.
 Also, deriving the equations myself gave me an opportunity to dust off my mathematical skills.
 I'm fascinated with image and video rendering techniques, and I'd like to learn a lot more about them in the future by working on projects like this.

 # References